zytedata/duplicate-url-discarder/README.rst

     ...

-It will replace the request URLs with their canonical forms, using configured policies.
+It will process request URLs, making canonical forms of them and discarding URLs with the same canonical form as earlier ones.

 Policies
 ========